ewasm/hera/README.md

 ## Build options

 - `-DHERA_DEBUGGING=ON` will turn on debugging features and messages
 - `-DBUILD_SHARED_LIBS=ON` is a standard CMake option to build libraries as shared.
-This will build Hera shared library that can be then dynamically loaded by EVMC compatible Clients (e.g. `eth` from [cpp-ethereum]).
+This will build Hera shared library that can be then dynamically loaded by EVMC compatible Clients (e.g. `aleth` from [aleth]).

 ### Binaryen support